 - Check which web browser you are using and then select the relevant link below.
 On the page you are taken to, you will find instructions on how to enable or disable cookies in your web browser.

-- If you choose not to accept our cookies or cookies and tools from our partner companies, you will not be able to see certain information on our websites or use some features that improve your visit.
+- If you choose not to accept our cookies or the cookies and tools of our partner companies, you will not be able to see certain information on our websites and will be unable to use some functions that improve your visit.

 - Will we share your data with anyone else?

 In the event that PubliBike engages third parties to provide the services, it will be authorized to make available to them the data necessary for this purpose.
 These third parties are subject to the same obligations with regard to data protection as PubliBike itself.
 Apart from this, personal data is not transferred to third parties or otherwise transmitted without your express consent.
 Transfer to other companies within Swiss Post Group is permitted.
 We will retain your information for no longer than necessary and it will remain confidential.
 This excludes the transmission of personal data to governmental institutions and authorities as well as to private persons with a right thereto based on statutory regulations, court orders or regulatory decisions, as well as its transfer to payment collection offices or governmental institutions for the purposes of taking legal action or prosecution should our legally protected rights be challenged.